 Share with the group that they'll do the next exercise alone with God.
-They'll need to find places by themselves-perhaps a corner of the room, just so they are alone.
-Before they go, give these instructions:
+They'll need to find places by themselves somewhere in your room.
+But before they go, give these instructions:

 - 1. Find places of solitude where you can have a mini-retreat with God.
 You'll be thinking about Jesus as the Word and the light, so make sure you can see the whiteboard from wherever you are.
 Please be candid as you do the exercise.
 I won't force you to share what you write down. - 2.
 Be sure to have your Bibles, journal pages, Scripture sheets, and pens. - 3.
 You'll be doing the exercises under Digging Deeper on your own.
 The instructions are printed on your journal pages.